The Housewife, the Stay-at-Home Mom, and the Having It All question

 But they were not the goals.
 It is still easy to see this truth in all manner of mom discussions.
 We phrase our decisions as benefits to our kids.
 It is acceptable to pull back from whatever to benefit your kid but not your husband.
 Never him, June Cleaver.
 The term “housewife” remains irredeemable.

 I sat among a large group of women, generally my age and marital, kid, and income status.
 We were discussing housewifery and stay-at-home-momery, without using the terms, of course.
-Now it is all ‘do what works for you’ and no term really works for the absence of any standard, in the same way it is hard to define a “not”.
+Now it is all ‘do what works for you’ and no term really works for the absence of any standard, in the same way it is hard to define a “not.”
 But that was the point of the discussion, really.
-The experienced voices were telling us that the old housewife formula, marriage centered, low on kid activities, high on kid chores and family dinner, that’s what works for most of us, our spouses, and our kids.
-Switch housewife for househusband, even.
-The basic successful formula doesn’t change.
+The experienced voices were telling us, the elementary school moms, that the old housewife formula, marriage centered, low on kid activities, high on kid chores and family dinner, that’s what works for most of us, our spouses, and our kids.
+Switch housewife for househusband.
+The basic successful formula holds.

 Shame we banished the simple terms we could use now, as we rediscover what our grand-parents knew.